msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

 ### Delete a Shipment line

 1. Open the Inbound Shipment that you would like to edit
-2. Make sure that status is not yet `VERIFIED`.
+2. Make sure that status is not yet `VERIFIED`
-2. Select the line(s) you want to delete by checking the box(es) on the right of the list.
+2. Select the line(s) you want to delete by checking the box(es) on the right of the list
 3. Go to the `Actions` dropdown menu (top right corner, above the list)
 4. Select the action `Delete selected lines`